Probing the hadron mass spectrum in dense two-color QCD with the linear sigma model: Model

 the effective potential with respect to $\sigma_0$ and $\Delta$ can be obtained as

 It should be noted that both the mean fields $\sigma_0$ and $\Delta$ keep the parity and isospin symmetries intact.

-The mass of each hadron can be determined by expanding the Lagrangian~(\ref{LSMTwoColor}) up to quadratic terms in the corresponding hadron field on top of the mean fields~(\ref{MeanFields}).
+The mass of each hadron can be determined by expanding the Lagrangian~(\ref{LSMTwoColor}) up to quadratic order in the corresponding hadron field on top of the mean fields~(\ref{MeanFields}).
 We display their detailed expressions in Appendix~\ref{sec:MassDense} and here we only explain important features: \begin{itemize} \item In the vacuum where $\mu_q=0$ and naturally $\Delta=0$, a mass difference between $\pi$ and $\eta$ is proportional to $c$ that stems from the $U(1)_A$ axial anomaly as seen in Eq.~(\ref{MEtaVac}).
 In other words, in our model the mass of $\eta$ is pushed up by the anomaly effect as observed from the KMT term in three-color QCD~\cite{Kobayashi:1970ji,Kobayashi:1971qz,tHooft:1976snw,tHooft:1976rip}.

-\item For $\lambda_1=c=0$,\footnote{It corresponds to the leading approximation of the large $N_c$ expansion~\cite{Witten:1979kh,DiVecchia:1980yfw}.} the vacuum masses of $\eta$, $\pi$, $B$, and $\bar{B}$, which belong to the same multiplet of $SU(4)$, are degenerate, and so are those of $\sigma$, $a_0$, $B'$, and $\bar{B}'$ [see Eqs.~(\ref{VMass1}) and~(\ref{VMass2})].
+\item For $\lambda_1=c=0$,\footnote{It corresponds to the leading approximation of the large $N_c$ expansion~\cite{Witten:1979kh,DiVecchia:1980yfw} as shown in Appendix~\ref{sec:NcCounting}.} the vacuum masses of $\eta$, $\pi$, $B$, and $\bar{B}$, which belong to the same multiplet of $SU(4)$, are degenerate, and so are those of $\sigma$, $a_0$, $B'$, and $\bar{B}'$ [see Eqs.~(\ref{VMass1}) and~(\ref{VMass2})].
 These degeneracies indicate that effects of $SU(4)$ symmetry partly remain even when the symmetry is explicitly broken by current quark masses.

 \item In the baryon superfluid phase where $\Delta$ is nonzero, $\sigma$, $B$, and $\bar{B}$, whose spin and parity are $J^P=0^+$, can mix.
 Similarly, $\eta$, $B'$, and $\bar{B}'$ having $J^P=0^-$ can mix in the superfluid phase.
 Such mixing stems from violation of baryon number conservation triggered by the diquark condensates.
 In fact, as can be seen from Eqs.~(\ref{MBSigma}) and~(\ref{MBpEta}) the corresponding mixing terms are proportional to $\Delta$.
-However, the mixing terms happen to be proportional to $\sigma_0$ as well, and therefore at sufficiently large $\mu_q$ that the chiral condensate becomes negligible due to the chiral restoration, all mixing can be resolved. \end{itemize}
+However, the mixing terms happen to be proportional to $\sigma_0$ as well, and therefore at sufficiently large $\mu_q$ when the chiral condensate becomes small due to the approximate restoration of chiral symmetry, all mixings are small too. \end{itemize}

 The ground state is determined by stationary conditions of the potential~(\ref{PotentialV}) with respect to $\sigma_0$ and $\Delta$.
 That is, the relevant mean fields must satisfy

 and

 respectively.
 Chiral symmetry or, more precisely, $SU(4)$ Pauli-Gursey symmetry is explicitly broken due to the current-quark mass effect $h_q$, and hence the trivial solution of $\sigma_0=0$ denoting the $SU(4)$ symmetric phase does not satisfy Eq.~(\ref{GapEqSigma}).
 On the other hand, Eq.~(\ref{GapEqDelta}) possesses both the trivial and nontrivial solutions of $\Delta$.
 The nontrivial solutions are selected by the value of chemical potential.
 In fact, once one inserts Eq.~(\ref{GapEqSigma}) into Eq.~(\ref{GapEqDelta}), the nontrivial $\Delta$ solution leads to